-This drug is not a [no-glossary]hand[/no-glossary] cream and gloves should be worn during application.
+This drug is not a hand cream and gloves should be worn during application.
 Package directions and veterinarian instructions pertaining to the amount applied should be followed carefully.

 Young foals with health problems require careful monitoring.
 Use of drugs to protect the GI tract such as omeprazole, cimetidine, and sucralfate are often recommended for use with NSAIDs when treating foals.

 Lower doses are often recommended for ponies and older horses, especially those with decreased kidney or liver function.

 Diclofenac sodium is a prescription drug and is restricted by U.S. federal law to be used by or on the lawful written or oral order of a licensed veterinarian.